ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/nme-awards-closing-party-alt-j.markdown

 is_promoted: false
 has_entry_page: true
 title: "Win 2 tickets to the VO5 NME Awards Closing Party with Alt-J"
-competition-description: "Fancy coming along to see the winner of NME's Best British\
+competition-description: "<p>Fancy coming along to see the winner of NME's Best British\
   \ Band award?
 For FREE?
-Course you do."
+Course you do.</p>\n"
 hero-header: "Win 2 tickets to the VO5 NME Awards Closing Party with Alt-J"
 hero-subheader: "Want to come party with us?
 Read on…"
 terms-confirmation: "N/A"